Zhbert/ScreenChanger/README.md

-ScreenChanger
-Screen Changer by Zhbert for Sergey Lonshakov
+#Screen Changer by Zhbert for Sergey Lonshakov#

 This simple utility is designed to quickly switch the cursor between monitors.
 When the hotkey is clicked, the cursor moves to another screen.